-Gonzalo Martinez is currently a 4th year PhD student at the University of Notre Dame, working under supervision of Prof. Aaron Striegel.
+Gonzalo Martinez is currently a 5th year PhD candidate (ABD) at the University of Notre Dame, working under supervision of Prof. Aaron Striegel.

-- Martinez, G. J., Mattingly, S. M., Mirjafari, S., Nepal, S., Campbell, A., Dey, A., Striegel, A. D., On the Quality of Real-world Wearable Data in a Longitudinal Study of Information Workers, Wristsense 2020 – In Press
+- Martinez, G. J., Mattingly, S. M., Mirjafari, S., Nepal, S., Campbell, A., Dey, A., Striegel, A. D., On the Quality of Real-world Wearable Data in a Longitudinal Study of Information Workers, Pervasive Computing Wristsense Workshop 2020

 - Kleber, N., Termos, A., Martinez, G., Merritt, J., Hochwald, B., Chisum, J., … & Laneman, J. N. (2017, March).
 RadioHound: A pervasive sensing platform for sub-6 GHz dynamic spectrum monitoring.
 In 2017 IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN) (pp. 1-2).
 IEEE.

 - Martınez, G. J., & Val, L. (2015).
 Capataz: a framework for distributing algorithms via the World Wide Web.
 CLEI electronic journal, 18(08).

 - Martínez, G., & Val, L. (2014, September).
 Implementing crossplatform distributed algorithms using standard web technologies.
 In 2014 XL Latin American Computing Conference (CLEI) (pp. 1-8).
 IEEE.